 Oversharing plans and goals

 They can quickly forget what is being worked on, why it's being worked on, and for whom.
-Our role as product leaders is to constantly be selling what is coming next and why, how this aligns to company-wide goals, and how product managers add value.
+Our role as product leaders is to constantly be selling what is coming next and why, how this aligns with company-wide goals, and how product managers add value.

 You want to clarify the importance of roles and why you have people on teams and really remind people why roles exist over time because when you're not in a room, people can know who to go to to ask a question or find information.